Raising teenagers is hard with a capital H.

 1. I’m Proud of You

-Every day brings new challenges our teens have to figure out and muddle through.
+Every day brings new challenges our teens must figure out and muddle through.
 We might know about some things, but we’re not always aware of all they experience and the difficult decisions they make every day.
 Point out some of the good things they accomplished that day so they feel seen and validated by you.

 2. You Handle Hard Things Well

-Our teens will face a myriad of difficult issues as they grow up through these teen years and we need to make sure we praise them for handling whatever hard things they experienced on any particular day.
 Did they make a tough decision that took a lot of courage?
 Are they struggling with a class or maybe a friend?
 Did they have a tough day at their job or have a conflict with a coworker?
 Perhaps they had to face a consequence for a mistake they made that was difficult to accept.

 We may not want our kids to measure their worth in their appearance, and of course, focusing too much on it would do just that.
 But the truth is their appearance matters to them- a lot.
+But there are so many ways to tell our teens we see their beauty.

 And remember, no matter how much they shrug off your compliment, it means something to them.
 Promise.